ryan-charette/responsive-web-design/README.md

 User Story #15: My Technical Documentation page should use at least one media query.

-# product-landing-page
+# personal-portfolio-webpage
-"Build a Product Landing Page" project from freeCodeCamp's Responsive Web Design certificate.
+"Build a Personal Portfolio Webpage" project from freeCodeCamp's Responsive Web Design certificate.
 The goal is to make a webpage using HTML and CSS that fulfills the following user stories.

-User Story #1: My product landing page should have a header element with a corresponding id="header".
+User Story #1: My portfolio should have a welcome section with an id of welcome-section.

-User Story #2: I can see an image within the header element with a corresponding id="header-img".
-A company logo would make a good image here.
+User Story #2: The welcome section should have an h1 element that contains text.

-User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".
+User Story #3: My portfolio should have a projects section with an id of projects.

-User Story #4: I can see at least three clickable elements inside the nav element, each with the class nav-link.
+User Story #4: The projects section should contain at least one element with a class of project-tile to hold a project.

+User Story #5: The projects section should contain at least one link to a project.

+User Story #6: My portfolio should have a navbar with an id of navbar.

-User Story #5: When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.
+User Story #7: The navbar should contain at least one link that I can click on to navigate to different sections of the page.

-User Story #6: I can watch an embedded product video with id="video".

-User Story #7: My landing page has a form element with a corresponding id="form".
+User Story #8: My portfolio should have a link with an id of profile-link, which opens my GitHub or FCC profile in a new tab.

-User Story #8: Within the form, there is an input field with id="email" where I can enter an email address.

-User Story #9: The #email input field should have placeholder text to let the user know what the field is for.
+User Story #9: My portfolio should have at least one media query.

-User Story #10: The #email input field uses HTML5 validation to confirm that the entered text is an email address.
+User Story #10: The height of the welcome section should be equal to the height of the viewport.

-User Story #11: Within the form, there is a submit input with a corresponding id="submit".

-User Story #12: When I click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit).

-User Story #13: The navbar should always be at the top of the viewport.
+User Story #11: The navbar should always be at the top of the viewport.

-User Story #14: My product landing page should have at least one media query.

-User Story #15: My product landing page should utilize CSS flexbox at least once.